Kurtis McKenzie

-Kurtis McKenzie, formally known as The Arcade, is a British record producer, songwriter, and musician based in Los Angeles.
-McKenzie is a Grammy Award-winning, Latin Grammy Award-winning, and Academy Award-nominated record producer and composer.
-He co produced and co-wrote Iggy Azalea's hit single "Fancy" featuring Charli XCX, which has sold 13 million copies worldwide, and is certified 7× platinum in the United States for sales of 7,000,000.
+Kurtis McKenzie, formally known as The Arcade, is a British record producer and songwriter based in Los Angeles.
+He co-produced and co-wrote Iggy Azalea's single "Fancy" featuring Charli XCX, which has sold 13 million copies worldwide, including 7 million in the U.S.

-As a producer and songwriter, Mckenzie is responsible for more than 25 million singles sold worldwide; This is due to his work with various Recording artists including Childish Gambino, Kendrick Lamar, Migos, Khalid, Maroon 5, Selena Gomez, Charli XCX, G-Eazy, Doja Cat, Snoh Aalegra, Mark Ronson, Jidenna and many more.
+As a producer and songwriter, McKenzie has worked with various artists including Childish Gambino, Kendrick Lamar, Migos, Khalid, Maroon 5, Selena Gomez, Charli XCX, G-Eazy, Doja Cat, Snoh Aalegra, Mark Ronson, Jidenna and many more.

 Career

 McKenzie began his career producing in his native England, working alongside a number of British artists.
 In 2011, he worked on the Taio Cruz single, Best Girl.
 The song was from the UK-singer's first album, which peaked at 14th position in the UK Album Charts.
 During the same year, McKenzie worked with Girls Aloud-member Nicola Roberts while she was working on her first solo album.
 Cinderella's Eyes was released in September 2011 and included the track, Take A Bite, which was produced and written by McKenzie.
 The album itself reached 17th position in the UK Album Charts.

 In 2013, McKenzie worked on a number of tracks for Conor Maynard's debut album and was listed as one of the main producers for the album.
 Maynard's success began in 2012 when McKenzie wrote and produced Maynard's first single, Can't Say No. The song was an instant success and reached number 2 in the UK singles chart.
 It also received a silver certification.
 Maynard and McKenzie then collaborated on a second single together, Vegas Girl.
 The single was again successful, reaching number 4 in the singles chart in the UK.
 It also had success in other countries, making the top 10 in Belgium and peaking at 11th on the US Bubbling Under Hot 100 Singles chart.
 The first two singles were followed that up with the album Contrast, which McKenzie help produce.
 It went straight to number one in the UK Album Charts.
 The album also went onto receive a silver certification in the UK for the album sales.
 McKenzie wrote and produced another track on the album, Take Off.
 The third and final single for McKenzie produced and wrote from the album was Animal, which reached 6th position in the UK album chart.